Capillary/ecom-api-document/source/includes/_customer.md

 | | |
 --------- | ----------- |
 URI | `/Customer/{merchantId}/`
-Rate Limited? | No
-Authentication | Yes
 Response Formats | JSON
 HTTP Methods | POST
 Batch Support | No
+Rate Limited? | Yes
+Authentication | Yes

+* **Rate limiter** controls the number of incoming and outgoing traffic of a network
+* **Authentication** verifies the identity of the current user or integration.
+See Introduction > Authentication (Merchant Setup on Admin Portal) for more details

 ### Request URL
 `https://{host}/developerapi/Customer/{merchantId}`